Feelings About Balance

 We are looking for:

-- Need to be able to communicate verbally in English (can use a communication device)
+- Communicate verbally in English (can use a communication device)

 - A 60-minute interview

-- We will explore the regular physical activity experiences of children and teens, as well as their thoughts and feelings about their balance when participating in physical activities
+- We will explore the regular physical activity experiences of their youth, as well as their youth’s thoughts and feelings about their balance when participating in physical activities

-- Participants will receive a $20 gift card
+- Parents will receive a $20 gift card

 - Paid parking at Holland Bloorview during the research session